Nex-TON/Nexton_Frontend/README.md

-# Hack_a_TON_Frontend
+# Nexton TWA Frontend

-This frontend code is for setting up a Nexton Web App using React.js.
+This frontend code is for setting up a Nexton Telegram Web App using React.js.
 It acts as client Part of the project

 ## Dependencies